apanoush/ada-METAL-website/report.md

-With the Greatest caution, we use the <strong style="font-size:1.8em; font-weight:bold;">log scale</strong> given by Mr Gadet, hoping it will make this graph useful in any way.
+With the Greatest caution, we use the <strong style="font-size:1.8em; font-weight:bold;">log scale</strong> given by Mr Gadget, hoping it will make this graph useful in any way.

 {% include RatingsScatterPlot.html %}